 Pregnant women should consult their doctors for specialised advice.
 Anti-malarial drugs and many diarrhoea treatments are not completely safe during pregnancy.

 If you have a medical condition or allergy of which requires particular attention, carry a doctor’s letter with you that describes the nature of the condition and treatment needed.
 We also recommend you pack a medical kit with:

 Some medications can be difficult to find in Vietnam: be sure you travel with a full supply of any prescribed medicine you need.

-Major cities such as Hanoi, Danang, and Ho Chi Minh have a number of state-owned and private hospitals with English-speaking staff.
+Major cities such as Hanoi, Danang, and Ho Chi Minh City have a number of state-owned and private hospitals with English-speaking staff.
 While small pharmacies are common in almost any Vietnamese city, in the rural areas you may be far from the nearest pharmacy or hospital.

 Air pollutants may aggravate asthma and allergy symptoms.
 Symptoms include scratchy throat and nasal drip.
 For anyone with respiratory ailments, invest in a small mask while travelling around metropolitan areas, or plan to spend more time in the countryside if possible.

 The risk of contracting malaria is heightened in the rural highlands.
 Consider taking anti-malarial medication if you plan to travel to any remote destinations in Vietnam.
 Dengue fever has become increasingly problematic in Southeast Asia and occurs mostly in the Mekong Delta, including Ho Chi Minh City.
 With no vaccines available, the best preventive measure is to wear bug spray during the hours of sunrise and sunset.